 Method 3: Restore Lost EFI Partition

 If the EFI Partition drive on the Windows PC is missing, you may face this issue.
-You can follow the steps in this method to restore the lost EFI partition on the PC.

 Step I: Enter into BIOS Setting